Nuxeo supports the following version of Microsoft SQL Server:

 SET TRANSACTION ISOLATION LEVEL READ COMMITTED so the transaction sees only data committed before the query began.

 To enable the row versioning submit the following SQL commands:

 ALTER DATABASE nuxeo SET ALLOW_SNAPSHOT_ISOLATION ON; ALTER DATABASE nuxeo SET READ_COMMITTED_SNAPSHOT ON;

-If you don't execute the above commands, you will get the following error at Nuxeo startup:
+If you do not execute the above commands, the following error will occur at Nuxeo startup:

 Snapshot isolation transaction failed accessing database 'nuxeo' because snapshot isolation is not allowed in this database.
 Use ALTER DATABASE to allow snapshot isolation.

 Note that there must be no other open connection in the database until

 ALTER DATABASE is complete, otherwise the last command above will hang.
 You can work around this (when executing the command from SQL Server Management Studio for instance) by adding